bokrosf/picnic/docs/enginelog.md

 Engine architectural decisions, problems.
 Used as a development diary to look back later on the process.

+# Assett module
+2025-02-06

+Created assett module to load data used by the code.
+For know it can only load textures.
+In the future it will load audio and fonts too.
+Choose the modular approach because only one instance needed for storing the loaded assetts.

 # Unsubscribe all
 2025-02-02